Goddess: Lilith

-According to Zohar, Lilith is the name of Adam's first wife, who was created at the same time as Adam.
-She left Adam and refused to return to the Garden of Eden after she mated with archangel Samael.
-Her story was greatly developed during the Middle Ages in the tradition of Aggadic midrashim, the Zohar and Jewish mysticism.
+According to the Alphabet of Ben Sira (7-10th century CE), Lilith is the name of Adam's first wife, who was created at the same time as him.
+She refused to lie beneath him, pronounced the Ineffable Name and flew away, leaving the Garden of Eden.
+Her story was greatly developed during the Middle Ages in the tradition of Aggadic midrashim, Kabbalah (including the Zohar), Jewish mysticism and Jewish folklore.